Alihan Demir: Rayos de Hermosillo (2022)

 In March 2022, it was announced that Demir had joined the Rayos de Hermosillo of the Mexican Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He made his team debut on April 1, putting up 12 points and 11 rebounds in a 90–61 victory over the Ostioneros de Guaymas.
 On April 6, Demir recorded a season-high 31 points, along with 12 rebounds and five assists, in a 107–96 overtime win over the Tijuana Zonkeys.
 On April 13, he posted 21 points, seven rebounds and a season-high eight assists in a 102–86 win over the Ostioneros de Guaymas.
 In the following game on April 19, Demir recorded 22 points and 10 rebounds in a 92–73 loss to the Astros de Jalisco.
 On April 27, he recorded 27 points and a season-high 19 rebounds in a 80–77 victory over the Caballeros de Culiacán.
 On May 24, Demir scored 27 points in a 109–86 win over the Venados de Mazatlán.
 Demir suffered a fractured nose in a game against the Astros de Jalisco, forcing him to miss two weeks of action.
 He made his return during the Rayos' first-round playoff series against the Halcones de Ciudad Obregón.
 In 35 games, Demir averaged 14.6 points, 6.4 rebounds and 2.5 assists, earning league all-star honors.

-Türk Telekom (2022–present)
+Türk Telekom (2022–2023)

-On September 3, 2022, Demir joined Turkish team Türk Telekom.
+On September 3, 2022, Demir joined Turkish team Türk Telekom of the Basketbol Süper Ligi (BSL).
+He appeared in nine BSL games, as well as four games in the EuroCup.

+Héroes de Falcón (2023)

+In April 2023, Demir signed with Venezuelan club Héroes de Falcón of the Superliga Profesional de Baloncesto (SBP).
+In 12 league games, he averaged 6.5 points, 5.7 rebounds and 1.3 assists per game.

+Merkezefendi Bld.
+Denizli Basket (2023–2024)

+On July 4, 2023, Demir signed with Merkezefendi Bld.
+Denizli Basket of the Basketbol Süper Ligi (BSL).

 Personal life

-Demir is the son of Mustafa and Nebahat and has one sister named Didem.
+Demir was born to Mustafa and Nebahat Demir, and has one sister named Didem.
 While at Drexel, Demir became close friends with Philadelphia 76ers player Furkan Korkmaz; the pair had previously played against each other several times in youth competitions in Turkey.
 Demir received a bachelor's degree in marketing before pursuing a master's degree in youth development leadership at the University of Minnesota.